Uzbekistan entry requirements for India passport holders

 |---|---|

-| eVisa (single entry)Standard fee for Indian passport holders; processing takes 2-3 business days. | $20 USD (approx. ₹1,650) |
+| eVisa (single entry)Standard fee for Indian passport holders.
+Processing takes 2-3 business days. | $20 USD (approx. ₹1,650) |

-| eVisa (multiple entry)Allows multiple entries within 30 days; same processing time. | $35 USD (approx. ₹2,900) |
+| eVisa (multiple entry)Allows multiple entries within 30 days.
+Valid for 90 days from issue. | $35 USD (approx. ₹2,900) |

-| Overstay fineCharged for each day over the allowed stay; no maximum cap mentioned. | $10 USD per day (approx. ₹830) |
+| Overstay fineNo maximum cap mentioned officially.
+Pay at immigration office before departure. | $10 USD per day (approx. ₹830) |

 Common reasons for entry denial